Relative Pronouns

 The couple who called yesterday want to buy the house.

-A non-restrictive clause is not necessary to identify the noun or pronoun being referred to, and can be removed without changing the basic meaning of the sentence.
-Furthermore, non-restrictive clauses are set off by commas.
+A non-restrictive clause can be removed without changing the basic meaning of the sentence and is always set off by commas.

 When the subject of the sentence is a thing or an animal, the non-restrictive clause should start with 'which.'